h2oai/dai-deployment-examples/mojo-py-minificpp/minifi-python-scoring-pipeline.md

 git clone https://github.com/h2oai/dai-deployment-examples
 ~~~

 You will need to downloaded the Driverless AI Python Scoring Pipeline for this walkthrough.
-When you have downloaded it, you should have a `scorer.zip` that was saved to your local machine
+When you have downloaded it, you should have a `scorer.zip` that was saved to your local machine's Download folder.

 In your local machine terminal, move the Driverless AI `scorer.zip` file to your EC2 instance